Little Bit Recipes

 By Lisa MarcAurele · Nov 15, 2022 · This post may contain affiliate links.
 See our disclosures.

 Who doesn't love a big fluffy waffle?
-This single serving waffle recipe is the perfect way to get your fix without leftovers.
+This single serving waffle recipe makes one Belgian waffle.
+It's the perfect way to get your fix without leftovers.
 Just mix up the batter, pour it into your preheated waffle iron, and enjoy!

 Want to save this post?